Training New Writing Instructors with a Model Curriculum

 Scope

-Model Course Design, Instructor Training, Workshop Facilitation, Digital Course Shell Deployment
+Model Course Design, Instructor Training, Workshop Facilitation, Canvas Course Development

 The Challenge